web analytics

 — All three topics listed above feed into questions of translational neuroscience: Is healthy ageing in and by itself changing the organisation of the listening brain?
 Is hearing loss a cause or an effect of senescent change in the listening brain?
 What are the neurobiological, perceptual, and behavioural consequences of aided hearing, including cochlear implants?

 In 2014, Jonas was awarded a European Research Council (ERC) Consolidator grant for studying the adaptive challenges to the middle-aged human adult listening brain (2016–2021).
-Since 2019, Jonas has been serving as a Reviewing Editor for The Journal of Neuroscience and eLife.
+Since 2025, Jonas has been serving as Senior Editor for The Journal of Neuroscience.